Abul

 filter composition and/or filter apparatus may be maximized.
 In

-30 mg of target per gram of embedded active material.
-Filtration
+approximately 30 mg of target per gram of embedded active

-composition, apparatus and/or process in accordance with aspects
+for a filtration composition, apparatus and/or process in

 [0039] Referring to example FIG. 8, filtration capacity is